bankubanku/arch-config/README.md

 - vscode-codicons-git
 - ttf-jetbrains-mono-nerd

-### to install all of these dependencies use command below
+### to install all of these dependencies use a command below
 ```bash
 yay -S qtile qtile-extras-git alacritty rofi picom ttf-font-awesome ttf-opensans vscode-codicons-git ttf-jetbrains-mono-nerd
 ```